Inground Pool Liner Installation in New Jersey

-Based in Eastampton, S&R Pools provides high-quality pool liner replacements for homeowners across the great state of New Jersey.
+Based in Columbus, S&R Pools provides high-quality pool liner replacements for homeowners across the great state of New Jersey.
 Since 2009, we have firmly believed that there is no such thing as a pool that has lost its value – instead, there are just some pools that could use a face-lift.
 So what are you waiting for?
-Contact us today to discuss a custom pool liner that will deliver maximum enjoyment with minimal maintenance.
+Contact our inground pool liner installation services in New Jersey today to discuss installing an inground pool liner that will deliver maximum enjoyment with minimal maintenance.

-When it comes to pool liner replacement, homeowners typically ask us how often a liner needs to be replaced.
-In reality, it will be completely dependent on how often you use your pool, how well you balance your pool chemicals, the amount of sunlight on your pool, how often you cover your pool, and a variety of other factors.
+When it comes to liner replacements for your pool, homeowners typically ask us how often a liner needs to be replaced.
+In reality, it will be completely dependent on how often you use your pool, how well you balance your pool chemicals, the amount of sunlight on your pool, how often you cover your pool, and various other factors.
 Because of this, a pool liner can last anywhere between five and 15 years.
-Below, we have listed a few of the telltale signs that it is time to consider replacing your pool liners.
+Below, we have listed a few telltale signs that it is time to consider replacing your pool liners.

 Fading – One of the best ways to tell that it is time to replace your pool liner is that the colors and designs of the liner have begun to fade.
-While newer pool liners may be made using UV inhibitors and other fade-resistant compounds, it is inevitable that your liner will someday begin to fade because of prolonged light and chemical exposure.
+While newer pool liners may be made using UV inhibitors and other fade-resistant compounds, your liner will eventually start to fade because of prolonged light and chemical exposure.

-Cracking & Tearing – While we mentioned above that it is not uncommon for a liner to fade, and wrinkle due to prolonged exposure to light and chemicals.
+Cracking & Tearing – As we mentioned above, it is not uncommon for a liner to fade and wrinkle due to prolonged exposure to light and chemicals.
 This exposure can also do quite a bit of physical damage to your pool liner.
-While the cracks and tears might be too small to see at first, it will eventually become an issue as water is slowly lost.
+While the cracks and tears might be too small to see at first, they will eventually become an issue as water is slowly lost.

 Water Loss – One of the most obvious signs that your pool liner needs replacement is that your pool is losing water at unprecedented rates.
 While it is normal for any pool to lose water because of evaporation, quick water loss is a telltale sign of a leak – likely caused by an unaddressed crack or hole in the liner.

-Pool liner repair is certainly possible, but it takes a perfect storm of a situation to be effective.
-First, your liner must be relatively new – otherwise, there is no reason you shouldn’t consider repairing it.
-Second, the damages must be located in an area of the liner that has a high rate of repair success.
+Pool liner repair is possible, but it takes a perfect storm of a situation to be truly effective.
+First, your liner must be relatively new – otherwise, there is no reason you shouldn’t consider replacing it.
+Second, the damages must be located in an area of the liner with a high repair success rate.
 Most often, when a liner is damaged near the bead and cutouts, or any plastic fittings, the success rate of repair drastically goes down.

-So you’ve spoken to a member of our team about having a new liner installed.
+So you’ve spoken to one of our expert pool liner installers about having a new liner installed.
 So what’s next?